+44 (0)118 952 7104

-Resolving the financial matters of any divorce can be challenging, but those challenges are often amplified if you or your spouse has an interest in a business.
+Resolving the financial matters of any divorce or separation can be challenging, but those challenges are often amplified if you or your spouse or partner has an interest in a business.

-There may be complex corporate structures to untangle, business models that transcend family generations or one of you may be an outright owner of a business.
-It may even be that you are business partners with your spouse.
+There may be complex corporate structures to untangle, business models that transcend family generations, partnership agreements to understand or one of you may be an outright owner of a business.
+It may even be that you are business partners with your spouse or partner.

-No matter what the structure or set up, we have the expertise and experience to guide you on how to deal with business assets on divorce.
+No matter what the structure or set up, we have the expertise and experience to guide you on how to deal with business assets on divorce or separation.

 In England and Wales, all business interests are likely to be relevant to the distribution of finances on divorce, with those established or developed within the marriage generally considered as matrimonial assets irrespective of who actually owns them.